sushiswap/sushi-docs/docs/Developers/Bentobox/Overview.md

 ### Supported Tokens

-While most ERC20 tokens are supported by the BentoBox, there are some tokens that should not be deposited into the BentoBox:
+While most ERC-20 tokens are supported by the BentoBox, there are some tokens that should not be deposited into the BentoBox:

 _Rebasing tokens are not directly supported._ Since rebasing is just a visual (psychological) trick rather than an actual feature, direct support was not added.
-However, most rebasing tokens could easily be wrapped exposing the underlying balances as an ERC20 token.
+However, most rebasing tokens could easily be wrapped exposing the underlying balances as an ERC-20 token.
 These could be deposited into the BentoBox without problem.

 _Tokens where a single 'unit' has significant value._ Due to rounding and gas optimizations, it is possible to craft transactions that will give you 'free' units of a token.
 In case of a token, such as $SUSHI, with 18 decimals, this would be worth about $0.00000000000000001.
 As long as gas costs are more than this, it's safe.
-In the case of WBTC, 1 unit is about $0.00033, which still has a safety margin of about 4 orders of magnitude.
+In the case of $WBTC, 1 unit is about $0.00033, which still has a safety margin of about 4 orders of magnitude.
 There may however be some tokens with low or no decimals and a high value that should not be added to the BentoBox.

 _Tokens where the totalSupply in token units is greater than uint128, which is about 38 decimals._ With a maximum of 18 decimals normally used, this would still allow for a totalSupply of 100.000.000.000.000.000.000, which is more than enough.
-While ERC20 supports uint256, this limit was added to save on gas.
+While ERC-20 supports uint256, this limit was added to save on gas.

 ### Minimum Token Balance

-To prevent a far-fetched grieving attack on the amount to share ratio, a minimum of 1000 shares of each token have to remain in the Bentobox **OR** it has to be emptied completely.
-Normally this is an insignificant amount, and even in the case of WBTC it's only $3.30.
+To prevent a far-fetched grieving attack on the amount to share ratio, a minimum of 1000 shares of each token have to remain in the BentoBox **OR** it has to be emptied completely.
+Normally this is an insignificant amount, and even in the case of $WBTC it's only $3.30.
 If you're the last user, you can fully withdraw your shares, so no funds are lost/inaccessible because of this.

 ### Multiple Protocols and Master Contracts